Enter the design stress and factor of safety into the calculator to determine the estimated yield strength of the material.

 This value is only an estimate.
 True yield strength can only be determined through experimental processes.

 Yield strength is defined as the maximum amount of stress a material can take without causing permanent deformation.

 Calculate the yield strength using the formula above.

-A yield strength is the maximum amount of stress or force that can be applied to a material or object without causing permanent change to the shape.
-In other words, at which point does the material surpass it’s elastic limit.
+Yield strength is the maximum amount of stress or force that can be applied to a material or object without causing permanent change to the shape.
+In other words, at which point does the material surpass its elastic limit.